 How to Enable or Disable Reserved Storage Space on Windows 11?

-You should know how much space your system uses before disabling the reserved storage space on Windows 11.
-For that, do the following:-
+If you want to know how much space your system uses before disabling the reserved storage space on Windows 11, do the following:-

 Step 1.
-First, Open the Settings app by pressing
+First, open the Settings app by pressing the Windows + I keys from the keyboard.

 Step 6.
 Now, select “C” drive from the list of available volumes.